Abraham Godwin Jr.

 Abraham Godwin Jr. (July 14, 1791 – August 18, 1849) was the first Lieutenant of the expedition to Canada in 1812 led by Generals Brown and Izard.
 He later rose to the rank of Brigadier General in the New Jersey state militia.
-In 1816 when his eldest brother Henry committed suicide, he became Postmaster of Paterson, a position he would hold until 1829, and briefly again before his death in 1849.
-In 1821, he was elected to the New Jersey General Assembly, of which he served until 1832.
-In November 1840, Abraham was tasked to take the New Jersey votes to Washington, D.C. for the Presidential Election.
+In 1816, when his eldest brother Henry committed suicide, he became Postmaster of Paterson, a position he would hold until 1829 and briefly again before his death in 1849.
+In 1821, he was elected to the New Jersey General Assembly, serving until 1832.
+In November 1840, Abraham delivered New Jersey electoral votes to Washington, D.C. for that year's presidential election.

 Personal life

-He is the son of Abraham Godwin, Grandson of Captain Abraham Godwin, Husband of Martha Parke & father of three sons.
-His eldest was famous Parke Godwin, his second son Henry was a lawyer in Binghamton, New York, and disappeared in the Civil War, and the youngest son Abraham, was a house painter, captured at The Battle of Wilderness and died a prisoner of the Confederacy in Andersonville, Georgia.
+He is the son of Abraham Godwin, grandson of Captain Abraham Godwin, husband of Martha Parke, and father of three sons.
+His eldest was famous Parke Godwin, his second son Henry was a lawyer in Binghamton, New York, and disappeared in the Civil War, and the youngest son Abraham, was a house painter, captured at the Battle of the Wilderness and died a prisoner of the Confederacy in Andersonville, Georgia.
 At the Godwin Hotel on the Passaic in 1828 he created Passaic County.

-He was elected an officer for the State of New Jersey at the New York Convention on October 26, 1831.
+He was elected as an officer for the State of New Jersey at the New York Convention on October 26, 1831.
 He lived in the house his grandfather built and his grandmother Phebe turned into a Tavern known as the 'Widow Godwin Tavern', right down the street from the Passaic Hotel/Godwin Tavern.
 An old resident of Paterson recalls back to their youth about their memories of Abraham as the Postmaster:

 It was a very fine coach, hung on straps, and comfortable to ride in.
 It had room inside for nine, and two more passengers could be accommodated on top.
 A rack for trunks and packages was fixed behind. it bowled along the turnpike drawn by four speedy horses. this was all before the railroads came.